MadhavJivrajani/simDFA/README.md

 This can simulate any deterministic finite automata, I'd like to simulate NFAs as well, so if any of you are interested, please feel free to contribute!

-Here's an example of a DFA that accepts no more than 3 a's:
+Here's an example in python of a DFA that accepts no more than 3 a's:

 ```py
 #initialize the DFA with its alphabet